 Vinalhaven - North Haven is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 1,881 people and just one neighborhood, Vinalhaven - North Haven is the 221st largest community in Maine.
-Vinalhaven - North Haven has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Vinalhaven - North Haven was built prior to World War II, making it one of the older and more historic towns in the country.

 Vinalhaven - North Haven home prices are not only among the most expensive in Maine, but Vinalhaven - North Haven real estate also consistently ranks among the most expensive in America.

-Vinalhaven - North Haven is a blue-collar town, with 48.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Vinalhaven - North Haven is generally considered to be a blue-collar town.
+48.60% of the Vinalhaven - North Haven workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Vinalhaven - North Haven is a town of farmers, fishers, or foresters, construction workers and builders, and service providers.
 There are especially a lot of people living in Vinalhaven - North Haven who work in farm management occupations (26.68%), management occupations (11.59%), and office and administrative support (8.80%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.35% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Vinalhaven - North Haven is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Vinalhaven - North Haven home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vinalhaven - North Haven residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Vinalhaven - North Haven include English, Scottish, German, Irish, and Dutch.